praetoriandigital/cub-docs/api/webhooks.md

 of keeping data in sync.
 To make the synchronization process smoother, we have webhooks:
-* All core models support webhooks that will be called for any object creation/update/delete.
+* All core models support webhooks that will be called for any object creation/update/deletion.
-* Webhooks will be delivered to the endpoints specified in the Application settings.
+* Webhooks are delivered to the endpoints specified in the Application settings.
-* Webhooks contains POST body with the json data in the same format as an API response for this type of object.
+* Webhooks contain a POST body with json data in the same format as an API response for this type of object.
 * Lexipol ID will take care of delivery.
-It will keep sending webhooks until response 200 from the endpoint will be received and will give up only after 29 retries with an increasing timeout.
+It will keep sending webhooks until a response 200 is recieved from the endpoint.
+It gives up only after 29 retries with an increasing timeout.
 The overall execution time should not exceed 25 hours.